pixelhero98/TPE-AS/README.md

 ## Project Boundary

-This is a standalone method-replication prototype.
+This is a standalone method-replication repo.
 It does not require any proprietary financial models or private local projects.